Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

     which is based on the environment variable LUMI_PARTITION that should be set by the system.

+  * Added an lmodrc.lua file to assign a state to the software stack: Lont-Term Support or development.
+This is done via a property in the module file, a modulerc file to ensure that the default is a LTS stack and an lmodrc.lua file to assign labels to each state and print a line of information below the table.

   * Also experimented with a modulerc.lua file for the partitions to show version aliases with more meaningful but longer names.